bahadircivelek/sample-dotnet/README.md

 docker pull docker.pkg.github.com/username/sample-dotnet/primeapps-sample:1.0.0
 ```

-You can now create a container in PrimeApps Studio using this information.
+You can now create a container in PrimeApps Studio using this information..